Graduate Route: Stay in the UK

 Does the Graduate Route lead to indefinite leave to remain?

-No, time spent in the UK under the Graduate Route does not count towards the residency requirement for UK ILR.
+Time spent in the UK under the Graduate Route does not count towards the residency requirement for UK ILR.
 The Graduate Route offers temporary permission to stay in the UK, and as such does not offer a direct path to UK settlement.
-If you intend to stay in the UK on a longer term basis, you could use your period of leave under the Graduate Route to switch into an immigration category which can lead to indefinite leave to remain, such as the Skilled Worker visa.
+If you intend to stay in the UK on a longer term basis, you could use your period of leave under the Graduate Route to switch into an immigration category which can lead to indefinite leave to remain, such as the Skilled Worker visa, to accrue the necessary period of continuous residence.

 Need assistance?